Rowland V. Lee: Later films

 Lee made another swashbuckler for Small, The Son of Monte Cristo (1940).
 He returned to RKO to do Powder Town (1942), then made a film for another independent producer, Benedict Bogeaus, The Bridge of San Luis Rey (1944).
 Bogeaus liked Lee's work and used him on the swashbuckler Captain Kidd (1945).
-Lee announced he would then made a film about Robespierre but he ended up retiring in 1945.
+Lee announced he would then make a film about Robespierre but he ended up retiring in 1945.

+Activism

+In 1936 Lee was one of the founder members of the Screen Directors Guild (today the Directors Guild of America) formed to protect Directors' rights.

 The Rowland V. Lee Ranch and later life

 Lee focused on running his ranch in the San Fernando Valley which he had bought in 1935.
 He raised cattle and alfalfa.
 In August 1940, two girls drowned in his private lake while Lee was away.

 He converted part of his acreage overlooking the Chatsworth Reservoir into a motion picture location.
-Among the films shot there were I've Always Loved You, Strangers on a Train (1951), At Sword's Point, The Night of the Hunter (1956), Friendly Persuasion (1956),The Light in the Forest (1958) and Back Street (1961).
+Among the films shot there were I've Always Loved You, Strangers on a Train (1951), At Sword's Point, The Night of the Hunter (1955), Friendly Persuasion (1956),The Light in the Forest (1958) and Back Street (1961).
 By the early 1960s though the land had become too valuable to use as a location.

 Lee decided to return to filmmaking by producing The Big Fisherman from the novel by Lloyd C. Douglas.
 He wrote the script with Howard Estabrook and hired Frank Borzage to direct it.

 In 1975, three months past his 84th birthday, Lee died of a heart attack at home in Palm Desert, California, having just finished writing a screenplay, a mystery called The Belt.
 He was survived by his wife, Eleanor, and brother, Donald W. Lee, a former Hollywood film writer.
 While it has been reported incorrectly that the former Rowland V. Lee Ranch was subdivided and developed after his death, in fact development of the property began much earlier.
 Portions of the ranch had begun to be developed by the late 1950s, with the Corporate Pointe industrial park among the first major projects to be built in the area.
 Development continued throughout the 1960s, with much of the ranch becoming suburban single-family housing typical of the western San Fernando Valley.
 The section of the former ranch containing Lee Lake was the last major portion to be developed, becoming the gated community Hidden Lake Estates, which was completed by 1971.
 The lake remains intact as a part of the gated community.

 Lee has a star on the Hollywood Walk of Fame.
 He was buried at Forest Lawn Memorial Park, in Glendale, California.